 The regeneration process removes catalyst deactivation compounds and restores catalyst activity back to the original OEM level.
 And since it reuses modules, it provides environmental compliance that looks good for your bottom line.

-As one of the first companies to develop catalyst regeneration, CORMETECH has refined the process with over fifteen years of experience with our patented regeneration method.
-Our Selective Impregnation® process achieves a significantly lower SO2 to SO3 conversion ratio while maintaining a higher catalyst activity, and our testing for mechanical strength has become the EPRI standard.
+As one of the first companies to develop catalyst regeneration, CORMETECH has refined the process with over twenty years of experience with our patented regeneration method.
+Our Selective Impregnation® process achieves a significantly lower SO2 to SO3 conversion ratio while maintaining a higher catalyst activity.

 The modules go through a multi-stage process after arriving at the facility:

 - Cleaning to remove fly ash and other particles which cause pluggage